Building the perfect theme park is an ineffable combination of science, technology and alchemy.

-Included among the numerous rides and attractions is the Calico Falls Schoolhouse, Daredevil Falls, Tennessee Tornado and a real chapel (which holds services most Sundays).
+Included among the numerous rides and attractions are the Calico Falls Schoolhouse, Daredevil Falls and Tennessee Tornado.
+Also in this section is a real chapel (which holds services most Sundays).

 Owens Farm is one of the smallest sections of the park, featuring one main attraction: Barnstormer.

-The Village’s most notable attraction is the longest running attraction in the park: The Dollywood Express.
+The Village’s most notable attraction is the longest-running attraction in the park: The Dollywood Express.

 The Dollywood Express features two authentic coal-powered steam locomotives: Engine 70 (Cinderella) and Engine 192 (Klondike Katie).